 The people of Riehen, a small city near Basel in Switzerland, have long wanted a new public swimming pool to replace their “obsolescent baths” by the River Wiese.
 In the late 1970s, the city government even launched a design competition.
-Unfortunately, the initial vision was never unrealized, but, just a few years ago, the Swiss architecture firm Herzog & de Meuron got to thinking about new possibilities.
+Unfortunately, the initial vision was never realized, but, just a few years ago, the Swiss architecture firm Herzog & de Meuron got to thinking about new possibilities.
 They write: “the changed perspectives brought by the intervening years prompted the idea of abandoning the conventional pool concept, with its mechanical and chemical water treatment systems, in favor of a pool closer to a natural condition with biological filtration.”
 The citizens liked the idea, giving it the thumbs-up in a municipal vote.

 Herzog & de Meuron say their new approach enables “technical systems and machine rooms to vanish.”
 Their all-natural approach means no chlorine or other chemicals are added; filtering plants help keep the water clean.